Church architecture in Scotland: Gothic

 The style that developed from the Romanesque, originating in twelfth-century France, is now known as Gothic.
 It was characterised by pointed arches, ribbed vaults and flying buttresses.
 It was brought to Britain by the Cistercians, whose abbeys retained thick walls, but pierced them with lancet arches with slender pointed arches.
 This style became characteristic of the early Gothic in Britain and can be seen at Dundrennan Abbey, begun around 1142, which resembles religious foundations in northern England.
 The style can also be seen in the East end of Elgin Cathedral, which incorporated typical European Gothic mouldings and tracery.
+The best expression of the style is at Glasgow Cathedral, which elaborates Early English forms used at Lincoln and Rievaulx.